smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 In order to reduce the ceremony around releases we wanted to change how they were documented.
 We had been trying to be very lean by including little to no documentation but we were being asked for extensive manuals and walkthroughs.
-We felt that there was a workable comprimised somewhere in the middle.
+We felt that there was a workable compromised somewhere in the middle.
 We thought that clear and transparent communication would help improve our relationship.